Applications to the Master's Degree Program in Geology

 If the degree is not in one of the disciplines explicitly listed above (i.e. it is in a "related scientific discipline"), the applicant must submit proof of having passed Bachelor-level or higher exams in at least three of the following subject groups, for at least 3 ECTS (or ECTS-equivalent; in Germany 1 ECTS = 30 hours of work per semester) per subject group:

 (5) Geological Maps and Profiles/Geological Mapping,

-Proof of German proficiency is not required.
+Proof of German proficiency is not required for acceptance into the program.
 Candidates for the Program must however show very good command of English, both spoken and written.
 Proof of English proficiency must be submitted together with the application, it is not possible to submit test results at a later date.
 One of the following standardized tests is required, with minimum scores as indicated:

 - TOEFL with at least 570 points (PBT), or 87 points (iBT) and with no individual section below 21 points (iBT) or 54 points (PBT) ; please use the code 4464 to select the score recipient when you register for the test.
 If you do not use the correct code, we will neither receive your test results, nor be able to verify them online, and your application will therefore be rejected.

 - IELTS (Academic Version) with at least 6.0 final score, and no less than 5.0 in any sub-score.
 When applying for the test, please enter the following information on the page "Applications to Recognising Organisations": Name of person/department: Master's Degree Program in Geology; Name of institution: Ludwig-Maximilians Universität; Address: Geologie, Ludwig-Maximilians Universität, Luisenstr.
 37, 80333, München, Germany.
 Please also include a copy of your IELTS certificate in your application package.